SafeBuddy-Fintech23/SafeBuddy/README.md

 __[Add badges here]__

-BNPL Andriod application written in Native Andriod with Kotlin.
+BNPL Android application written in Native Android with Kotlin.

 ```
 Here is another image place holder for a short demo of our app. could be gif, or screenshots of working app progress.